evidence-dev/evidence/sites/docs/pages/components/area-chart.md

 limit 250
 ```

-Double Click on datapoints to travel to Link
+Double Click on datapoints or areas to travel to Link

 <AreaChart
     data={category}